aaronjamesyoung/vue-shaarli/README.md

 Configuration is a work in progress and future updates may require you to redo your configuration if you keep up.

-At this point, there are just a couple files you need to edit.
+At this point, there are just a couple files you need to edit:

+* `src/config.js.sample` - Edit as indicated and rename to `src/config.js`
+* `static/server-config.php.sample` - Edit as indicated and rename to `static/server-config.php`

 ## Build for production:

 ```
+mkdir dist
 npm run build
 ```

-After building, you'll have a `dist/` directory.
+After building, you'll have a few things in your `dist/` directory.
 Copy the contents of this directory wherever you would like.
 Remember your server needs to be able to process PHP scripts.

-## Next

-Over time I'm hoping to work further with this to:

-* better figure out static asset handling from within .vue components (https://github.com/BoltDoggy/parcel-plugin-vue/issues/5)
-  * This is underway; at this point, any assets in /static will be copied to /dist/static while in dev mode or when building
-* probably make it better, but who knows

-This is currently mainly for my use but if you want to use it or tell me what I did wrong, that'd be much appreciated.
-Thanks!